ScamPy -- A sub-halo clustering & abundance matching based Python interface for painting galaxies on the dark matter halo/sub-halo hierarchy: Verification Validation

-In Fig.~\ref{fig:lum_cum}, we mark with orange circles the cumulative luminosity function measured on the mock-catalogue after the application of our API.
+In Fig.~\ref{fig:lum_cum}, we show the example case of the UV luminosity function.
+We mark with orange circles the cumulative luminosity function measured on the mock-catalogue after the application of our API.
 For comparison we also show the luminosity function model we are matching (gray solid line) and the observation limit of the target population (red dashed region).

 As it is shown in the lower panel of Fig.~\ref{fig:lum_cum}, the distance ratio between the expected distribution and the mock distribution is lower than $\approx 10\%$ over all the range of magnitudes.